 The trustee participated in an activity in which he/she was accountable to the Board and which was in pursuit of the Board's goals.

 The indemnity and/or allowance reimburses the trustee, at least in part, for lost revenue or expenses while he/she was discharging his/her duties.

 The indemnity and/or allowances are provided within legislation and also within usually acceptable ethical and moral norms.

-The indemnity or allowance shall reimburse the trustee for internet access with rates adopted and reviewed from time to time by the Board in keeping with current fees set by internet providers.
+The indemnity or allowance shall reimburse the trustee for internet access with rates adopted and reviewed from time to time by the Board.

-The activities for which remuneration is sought are authorized by the Board in the minutes of the Board meetings.
+The activities for which remuneration is sought are authorized or approved by the Board Chair.

 While establishing procedures consistent with the criteria above, procedures are to be such that administration is not placed in a judgmental position when processing trustees' claims for remuneration.
 The Board Chair is expected to verify or otherwise substantiate the claims made by trustees.
 The Board Chair will discuss his/her claims with the Vice- Chair.

-11.2 Trustees shall receive an allowance for attendance at inter-organizational meetings when the Board has authorized such Board members to be the Board's representative(s) at such meetings.
-(These would include meetings such as Parks and Recreation Board meetings, delegations to meet with government officials, meetings with City Council or other school boards, etc.)
+13.2 Trustees shall receive an allowance for attendance at inter-organizational meetings when the Board has authorized such Board members to be the Board's representative(s) at such meetings.
+(These would include meetings such as delegations to meet with government officials, meetings with City Council or other school boards, etc.)

-11.5 To cover expenses incurred in attending meetings outside the City of Lloydminster, trustees shall be reimbursed for actual expenses for travel, subsistence, accommodation, and conference registration.
+13.5 To cover expenses incurred in attending meetings outside the City of Lloydminster, trustees shall be reimbursed for actual expenses for travel, accommodation, and conference registration.
 Receipts for such expenses must be produced to support reimbursement claims.